 Why not look through this section for skill and knowledge development opportunities.

 The GB Rowing Team is the high performance arm of British Rowing.
 Rowing is the nation’s most continuously successful Olympic sport, having won a gold medal in every Olympic Games since 1984, and has won six Paralympic golds since the sport was introduced to the Paralympic Games programme in 2008.

 GB Rowing Team

 Rower // Men's Squad Date of Birth: 3rd Oct 1992 (30 years old)

 Club: Leander Club Height: 190cm Hometown: Holmes Chapel

 Follow Tom :

-Newcastle University graduate Ford was first selected for the GB Rowing Team at U23 level in 2013.
-He raced in the men’s eight at the World Rowing U23 Championships in Linz, finishing fifth; the following year he was part of the GB under-23 men’s eight that placed sixth, and the gold-medal winning FISU men’s eight.
+Newcastle University graduate Ford was first selected for the GB Rowing Team at U23 level in 2013 when he raced in the men’s eight at the World Rowing U23 Championships, finishing fifth.
+In 2014 he was part of the GB under-23 men’s eight that placed sixth, and the gold-medal winning FISU men’s eight.

-After university, Ford joined Leander Club to train full-time, and won the Ladies’ Challenge Plate at Henley Royal Regatta in 2016.
+After university, he joined Leander Club to train full-time, and won the Ladies’ Challenge Plate at Henley Royal Regatta in 2016.

 In his spare time Tom enjoys socialising with friends, reading, watching TV shows and horticulture.
 He is an avid player of the board game Settlers of Catan.